 Deer Isle, Maine

-Nancy Greene and her husband have lived on Deer Isle for over 20 years.
-She is a semi-retired psychotherapist in private practice in Stonington and was the clinical counselor on the staff of Deer Isle-Stonington Elementary School for three years, giving her the opportunity to get to know our schools and our kids.
-She is a breast cancer advocate, and lobbies Congress each year for the Congressionally Directed Medical Research Program’s Breast Cancer Research Program’s annual $150 million outlay.
-She sits on peer review grant application panels as a breast cancer consumer.
-Nancy also lobbies for a law in Maine requiring women to be told after a mammogram if their breasts are dense.
-Maine is not a state that requires that be done.
-Nancy has two young grandchildren in New York she tries to visit often, two dogs, a big vegetable garden, and a boat.
-She knits, is taking piano lessons, enjoys cooking, and is learning Spanish.
+Nancy Greene and her husband have lived on Deer Isle for almost 30 years.
+She is a retired psychotherapist who was in private practice and was the clinical counselor on the staff of Deer Isle-Stonington Elementary School for three years, which gave her the opportunity to get to know our community.
+She is a breast cancer advocate, and lobbies Congress each year for the Congressionally Directed Medical Research Project’s Breast Cancer Research Program annual $150 million outlay.
+She has sat on peer review grant application panels as a breast cancer consumer.
+Nancy lobbied for a law in Maine requiring women to be told after a mammogram if their breasts are dense; Maine is not a state that requires that be done.
+Nancy is a member of Opiate-Free Island Partnership and a volunteer Recovery Coach.
+She serves on the Pastoral Care Ministry of St. Brendan the Navigator.
+Nancy has two young grandchildren in New York she tries to visit often, a dog, a big vegetable garden, and a rowboat.
+She knits, plays duplicate bridge, and is learning Spanish.
 Nancy joined the board in 2016.

 Little Deer Isle, Maine

 Christina Fifield was born and raised on Deer Isle-Stonington.
 She attended college at Thomas College in Waterville, Maine, where she earned a bachelor’s degree in Communications and then found herself wanting to get back to the ocean and her hometown.
 She lives on Little Deer Isle with her fiancé Richard, daughter Danica, and their two dogs, Duke and Duchess, and cat Thackery Binx.
 Her family has always been involved in the fishing industry on Deer Isle, owning and operating Fifield Lobster Company since 1940.
 She and her three siblings were on the dock or in the water their entire childhood.
 Her great grandfather started the business with five boats that sold to him.
 Together with her brother, they are updating and moving Fifield Lobster Company into a new era.
 They now have 40 boats that sell to them.
-Christina also works part-time at Maine Center For Coastal Fisheries as the program coordinator for The Eastern Maine Skippers Program.
-She finds it rewarding working with the future of the fishing community, who will keep our traditions going and our communities thriving.
 Christina enjoys reading, traveling, and being anywhere on the ocean with her family.
 Christina joined the board in 2020.

 Gwyn Firth Murray